 In many cases, these district-level contracts tie billing rates directly to IPC membership.
 For example, some agreements provide that legal services will be billed at discounted rates only “during any period in which the District is a member in good standing of the Inland Personnel Council.”

-This creates a direct financial link between IPC participation and access to discounted legal services from AALRR—even though IPC itself does not provide those services and the contracts are legally separate.
+As a result, IPC participation becomes directly tied to access to discounted legal services from AALRR, even though IPC itself does not provide those services and the contracts are legally separate.

-In practical terms, IPC has shifted away from a collaborative training structure originally contemplated by the Joint Powers Agreement to a system that links IPC membership to discounted legal services from a specific vendor - AALRR.
+In practical terms, IPC has shifted away from the collaborative training structure originally contemplated by the Joint Powers Agreement toward a system in which membership is linked to discounted legal services from a specific vendor—AALRR.

 In practice, this overlap has led to widespread confusion.
 Some districts believe they are receiving discounted services through IPC while simultaneously asserting they are not members.
 Others appear to believe that access to AALRR services at favorable rates requires IPC participation.
 Public records reflect uncertainty among districts about whether they are members, whether they are paying dues, and how those payments relate to the services they receive.